 With a variable-rate mortgage, your interest rate will closely track movements in the financial markets.
 This type of loan could be a good choice if you are flexible, willing to tolerate some risk, and not put off by interest-rate volatility.

-If you follow the financial markets closely and generally have a good idea of where interest rates are headed, then our Libor-linked mortgage loan could be for you.
-It lets you take advantage of falling interest rates, or even refinance your mortgage if market conditions become more favorable.
+If you follow the financial markets closely and generally have a good idea of where interest rates are headed, then our short term mortgage loan could be for you.
+It lets you take advantage of falling interest rates, or even refinance your loan if market conditions change.

 If you want home financing based on the SARON benchmark, opt for our SARON mortgage loan.
 You just need to have sufficient liquidity on hand in the event that rates rise.